sadhishkumarthiagarajan-srijan/pyTestFramework/README.md

-Command to run test scripts and as well as to generate allure pytest GetAndPost.py  --alluredir=allure-report/
+Command to run test scripts and as well as to generate allure "pytest GetAndPost.py  --alluredir=allure-report/"

 To serve allure report
-allure serve allure-report/
+"allure serve allure-report/"